WICG/pending-beacon/README.md

 This introduces many implementation complications in a multi-process browser.
 In order to be resilient to crashes, the beacons must have a presence outside of their process but in order to be cancellable (without race conditions) the state in process must be authoritative.
-If we do not need perfectly cancellable beacons then the [alternative write-only API](#write-only-api) becomes possible.
+If perfectly cancellable beacons are not needed, then the [alternative write-only API](#write-only-api) becomes possible.

 ## Design